lepture/flask-oauthlib/docs/client.rst

         return twitter.authorize(callback=url_for('oauth_authorized',
             next=request.args.get('next') or request.referrer or None))

-If the application redirects back, the remote application will can fetch all relevant information in the `oauth_authorized` function with :meth:`~OAuthRemoteApp.authorized_response`::
+If the application redirects back, the remote application can fetch all relevant information in the `oauth_authorized` function with :meth:`~OAuthRemoteApp.authorized_response`::